The Ultimate Guide to Cutting Your College Costs

 Plan Your Meals Wisely

-If you decide to sign up for a meal plan, make sure you use it to the fullest.
+If you decide to sign up for a meal plan, use it to the fullest.
 Get your breakfast, lunch, dinner, and snacks all through the meal plan.
-Otherwise, you’re leaving money on the table.
+You’ve already paid for it!
+(And if you’re a USF Bull, we’ve got plenty of tasty options, from traditional dining halls and sidewalk cafes to fast food, multiple Starbucks locations, a pizza joint, and more.)

 If you don’t think you’ll leverage the meal plan effectively, make sure you are planning your food affordably.
-Learn how to cook, limit eating out, and plan your own meals.
+Learn how to cook, limit eating out, and prep your own meals.

 Claim Credit on Your Tax Returns